cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 underlying Big Data infrastructure is emulated on top of your local file system.
 All data is persisted.

-The Standalone CDAP by default binds to the localhost address, and is not available for remote access by any outside process or application outside of the local machine.

 See :ref:`Getting Started Developing <getting-started-index>` and the *Cask Data Application Platform SDK* for information on how to start and manage your Standalone CDAP.